 Every high school partner offers a different combination of dual credit courses across a variety of subjects.
 To see which classes are available at your high school, contact your high school guidance counselor.
 If you’d like to get an idea of the types of courses that might be available, click the link below to see the dual credit courses being taught at high schools around Indiana this year.

 Our high school partners commonly offer courses that are part of the Core Transfer Library (CTL), which is a list of pre-approved courses that transfer between all Indiana public colleges and universities.

 Start College as a Sophomore: Indiana College Core

-Many of the dual credit courses offered are also part of the Indiana College Core, which is a long-term certificate (previously known as a technical certificate) offered by Ivy Tech.
+Many of the dual credit courses offered are also part of the Indiana College Core.
 The core consists of a block of 30 hours of transferable college credit covering six different academic categories that fulfill general education requirements for a bachelor’s degree.
 Any student who satisfactorily completes the core can transfer that coursework to another public college or university in Indiana.

 At Ivy Tech, we also call this approach “Start as a Sophomore” because the completion of these 30 credit hours allows you to start your college education as a sophomore at any public (and many private) Indiana four-year college or university.